jaantollander/masters-thesis/content/40_results.md

 By default, Lustre aims to balance the load between OSTs by assigning files to them equally.
 Significant differences between the rates of different OSTs mean that the load is unbalanced.
 An unbalanced load may lead to congestion when others try to access the same OST.
-We use a logarithmic scale due to large variations in the magnitude of the rates.
+We use a logarithmic scale due to large variations in the magnitude of the values.
 All plots share the same x-axis, making them easier to compare.

 <!-- TODO: use single color for all targets and use alpha, highlight one OST that we inspect in the next section, add references to those figures (also for MDTs), Each line is an OST, and there are 24 lines. -->